chevereto/v4-docs/introduction/get-started/welcome.md

 ## Use cases

-Chevereto default use case is as a media hosting service, but it can be easily extended to do more than that.
-The API is fully pluggable and the system is modular, you can implement it progressively in any project.
-Chevereto could be used to build your store's gallery, a client porfolio, manage thousand of media assets and more.
+Chevereto default use case is as a media hosting service, but it can be extended to do more than that.
+The API is pluggable and the system is modular, you can implement it progressively in any project.

+💡 Chevereto could be used to build your store's gallery, a client portfolio, manage thousand of media assets and more.

-From a simple media gallery up to end-users interacting with each-other, Chevereto can leverage all the load of the media sharing layer for your project.
+👏 From a simple media gallery up to end-users interacting with each-other, Chevereto can leverage all the load of the media sharing layer for your project.

 ## Core Concepts